d-rec/drec-origin/docs/usage-guide/get-started.md

    Provide your company or organizational details.
 When prompted, select your organization type:

    - **Buyer:** Choose this option if you are registering as a Buyer.
-   - **Developer:** Choose this option if you are registering as a DRE Developer.
+   - **Developer:** Choose this option if you are registering as a DRE Project Developer.

 4. **Set Up Security Information:**
    Create a strong password (see [Security Best Practices](#security-best-practices) for recommendations).